grotius-cnc/debian_distro_live_build_post_tweaking/chroot-edit.md

 echo "deb-src http://security.debian.org/debian-security/ bullseye-security main" >> /etc/apt/sources.list

 apt-get update # update the sources.list with the system apt-get full-upgrade # update to debian 11, this will take a while.
+Note : "apt-get dist-upgrade" refers to the same function.

 	# add the realtime kernel packages.
 For ethercat we need also the kernel header files.
 	# We add dependencies for linuxcnc, opencascade cad and kdl kinematics.